Microchip-MPLAB-Harmony/quick_docs/basic/mplab_harmony_3_configurator/readme.md

 ## Introduction

-[MPLAB® Harmony 3](https://github.com/Microchip-MPLAB-Harmony) is a vital part of the [MPLAB® development tools](https://www.microchip.com/development-tools/) ecosystem for working with [Microchip 32-bit](https://www.microchip.com/design-centers/32-bit) SAM® and PIC® micro controllers.
+<a href="https://github.com/Microchip-MPLAB-Harmony" target="_blank">MPLAB Harmony 3 </a> is a vital part of the <a href="https://www.microchip.com/development-tools/" target="_blank">MPLAB development tools </a> ecosystem for working with <a href="https://www.microchip.com/design-centers/32-bit" target="_blank">Microchip 32-bit </a> SAM® and PIC® micro controllers.
 It consists of a Graphical User Interface (GUI) called the MPLAB® Harmony Configurator (MHC) and an extensive set of interoperable firmware libraries that accelerate the process of developing embedded applications.
 The fundamental MHC GUI tools are the content manager and configurator tools.
 The content manager tool simplifies the process of downloading the firmware libraries, demonstration applications, and extensions to the MHC GUI.
 The configurator tool provides a convenient GUI for selecting libraries, initialization parameters, and optional features.
 It also makes it easy to connect everything together and generate C language code in a working configuration for your project.

 This section describes the following MHC specific topics to get started using MPLAB® Harmony to develop embedded applications designed with Microchip 32-bit micro controllers.